Improved upper bounds on Zarankiewicz numbers: Computational results

 The closed form nature of the bound of Theorem~\ref{T:main} allows us to use it for much larger (and much more unbalanced) values of $m$ and $n$.
-To give some idea of its behaviour in these regimes, we give in Appendix~\ref{A:plots} a number of plots that show the improvement (if any) that Theorem~\ref{T:main} provides over the bound of Roman given by Theorem~\ref{T:Rom}.
+To give some idea of its behaviour in these regimes, in Appendix~\ref{A:plots} we give a number of plots that show the improvement (if any) that Theorem~\ref{T:main} provides over the Roman bound given by Theorem~\ref{T:Rom}.
 In each plot the values of $s$, $t$ and $m$ are fixed, the value of $n$ is plotted on the horizontal axis and the improvement on the vertical axis.
 We consider $(s,t) \in \{(3,3),(3,4),(3,5),(4,4),(4,5),(5,5)\}$ and $m \in \{21,22,23,24\}$ where the latter was chosen somewhat arbitrarily as a range to showcase the different behaviour for different values of $m$.
 For visual clarity, in calculating the improvement, we treat the bounds as real functions of a real variable $n$ and do not take the floor of either.
 For each plot, there are no improvements for values of $n$ larger than those pictured.
 As was the case for the $s=2$ bound in \cite{CheHorMam}, the largest improvements tend to be for values of $n$ close to a Roman point.
 We indicate the Roman points with light vertical lines.
 We do not claim that the full range of behaviour of the bound of Theorem~\ref{T:main} is captured by the example choices of $s$, $t$ and $m$ for which we give plots.
 However, these examples do serve to demonstrate the variety of the behaviour.
+Again, the Roman bounds are always at least as good as those of Nikiforov for the values covered by these plots.